QuantEcon/lecture-source-jl/source/rst/dynamic_programming/mccall_model.rst

 The worker faces a trade-off:

-* Waiting too long for a good offer is costly, since the future is discounted
+* Waiting too long for a good offer is costly, since the future is discounted.

-* Accepting too early is costly, since better offers might arrive in the future
+* Accepting too early is costly, since better offers might arrive in the future.

-To decide optimally in the face of this trade off, we use dynamic programming
+To decide optimally in the face of this trade off, we use dynamic programming.

 Dynamic programming can be thought of as a two step procedure that